Gracee Faith Young

 She said she began searching the disease when her daughter was 7 years old after continuing to see ‘quirky’ changes in her sweet little girl.
 Although a visit to a specialist did not confirm her suspicions, she said she knew in her heart that her child had the disease.
 Born on Dec 29, 1998, She said it took many years and many more doctor visits, tests and misdiagnoses before she was able to get answers to why her daughter continued to decline physically, emotionally, socially, and academically.
 “This is already a very isolating disease,” she said.
 “And without answers, it was, at times, almost too much for our family to bear.
 But praise God, we did finally get answers.”
 She said that seven years after she first sought help, a neurologist agreed to have her daughter tested for the Huntington’s Disease gene.

-“But, I will tell you the Lord told me to have Gracee pray every day that ‘I’m going to live and not die’ and proclaim the works of the Lord.” she said.
-“And that is the promise we are holding onto.”
+“But, I will tell you the Lord told me to have Gracee prayed every day ‘I’m going to live and not die’ and proclaim the works of the Lord.” she said.
+“And that is the promise they held onto.”

 Team Gracee